henrypalasciano/Forecasting-Inflation-with-RaGNAR/README.md

    ┣ 📜 cpi_dict.json         # Dictionary mapping CPI item series codes to names
    ┣ 📜 cpi_monthly_data.csv  # Monthly CPI and disaggregated item series data (rows: dates, columns: series)
  ┣ 📜 ar_forecasts.py         # Functions for forecasting AR processes
+ ┣ 📜 average_results.py      # Averages results from 100 RaGNAR runs (computed by parallel_comp.py)
+┃                             # and writes them to .txt files in the newly created average_results folder.
  ┣ 📜 bank_of_england.py      # Functions to compute RMSE and MAPE compared with the Bank of England forecasts
  ┣ 📜 bic_gnar.py             # Functions for model selection using BIC and constructing forecasts
  ┣ 📜 download_data.py        # Functions to download CPI data from ONS, format it, and save processed versions: